 37.1 Pest Status

-Sirex noctilio was first detected in Canada in 2005 (de Groot et al. 2006), and subsequent surveys indicate that it is established in much of southern Ontario and a few locations in Quebec (Canadian Food Inspection Agency 2008, see Fig 1. in Dodds et al. 2010, L. Shields personal communication).
+Sirex noctilio Fabricius (Hymenoptera: Sumphyta) was first detected in Canada in 2005 (de Groot et al., 2006), and subsequent surveys indicate that it is established in much of southern Ontario and a few locations in Quebec (Canadian Food Inspection Agency, 2008, see Fig 1. in Dodds et al., 2010, L. Shields, where?, 2012, personal communication).
 Since its detection, there has been considerable debate about its potential impact in Canada.
-This debate stems from its pest status elsewhere; in its native range in Eurasia and Northern Africa the woodwasp is typically a secondary pest of Pinus spp. and is of little economic concern (Wermelinger and Thomsen 2012), whereas in other introduced regions it has had significant economic impact in introduced Pinus plantations (Morgan and Stewart 1966, Hurley et al. 2007).
-Although Yemshanov et al. (2009) predict significant losses as a result of this insect, $86 to 254 million per year after 20 years, Dodds et al. (2010) note that the woodwasp is currently functioning somewhere between a primary and secondary pest in Pinus stands in eastern North America.
+This debate stems from its pest status elsewhere; in its native range in Eurasia and Northern Africa the S. noctilio is typically a secondary pest of Pinus spp.
+(Pinaceae) and is of little economic concern (Wermelinger and Thomsen, 2012), whereas in other introduced regions it has had significant economic impact in introduced Pinus spp. plantations (Morgan and Stewart, 1966; Hurley et al., 2007).
+Although Yemshanov et al. (2009) predict significant losses as a result of this insect, $86 to 254 million per year after 20 years, Dodds et al. (2010) note that S. noctilio is currently functioning somewhere between a primary and secondary pest in Pinus spp. stands in eastern North America.

 Sirex noctilio’s complex life history allows it to kill trees.
-Unlike native woodwasps, S. noctilio attacks living trees; it favours stressed, suppressed and declining ones but also attacks and kills healthy hosts (Rawlings 1948, Morgan and Stewart 1966, Neumann et al. 1987).
-It has an obligate association with Amylostereum areolatum (Fr.)
-Boiden, a species of basidiomycete (white rot) fungus, which the female carries and nurtures within internal storage organs (Gaut 1969).
-The wasp also manufactures a phytotoxic mucus (Coutts and Dolezal 1969).
-After the female woodwasp oviposits into tunnels drilled into the sapwood of its host tree, it drills an adjacent tunnel and inoculates it with fragments of the fungal symbiont, along with the phytotoxin (Coutts 1969a, Coutts and Dolezal 1969).
-The fungus and mucus are thought to act in combination to cause physiological stress to the tree (Coutts 1969a,b).
-These substances cause altered water balance within the needles, and impaired photosynthate translocation and respiration within the tree; tree death may follow (Coutts 1969a, Fong and Crowden 1973, Madden 1977, Madden and Coutts 1979).
-Symptoms of toxicity include foliar chlorosis, reddening and senescence, occurring as early as two weeks after S. noctilio attack (Coutts 1969a, Ryan 2011).
-Sirex noctilio favours Pinus and most species are believed to be susceptible to the wasp (e.g. Morgan and Stewart 1966, Spradbery and Kirk 1978).
-In its current North American range, S. noctilio has successfully attacked and completed development in P. sylvestris, P. resinosa and P. banksiana (Ryan et al. 2011a) and evidence suggests it attacks P. strobus as well (K. Ryan, personal observation).
-Sirex noctilio tends to show a higher oviposition density, produces more mucus, and manufactures a more potent phytotoxin than other woodwasp species, which allows it to kill trees (Spradbery 1973, 1977).
+Unlike native woodwasps, S. noctilio attacks living trees; it favours stressed, suppressed and declining ones but also attacks and kills healthy hosts (Rawlings, 1948; Morgan and Stewart, 1966; Neumann et al., 1987).
+It has an obligate association with Amylostereum areolatum (Fries) Boiden (Russulales: Amylostereaceae), a white rot fungus, which the female carries and nurtures within internal storage organs (Gaut, 1969).
+The wasp also manufactures a phytotoxic mucus (Coutts and Dolezal, 1969).
+After the female S. noctilio oviposits into tunnels drilled into the sapwood of its host tree, it drills an adjacent tunnel and inoculates it with fragments of the fungal symbiont, along with the phytotoxin (Coutts, 1969a; Coutts and Dolezal, 1969).
+The fungus and mucus are thought to act in combination to cause physiological stress to the tree (Coutts, 1969a,b).
+These substances cause altered water balance within the needles, and impaired photosynthate translocation and respiration within the tree; tree death may follow (Coutts, 1969a; Fong and Crowden, 1973; Madden, 1977, Madden and Coutts, 1979).
+Symptoms of toxicity include foliar chlorosis, reddening and senescence, occurring as early as two weeks after S. noctilio attack (Coutts, 1969a; Ryan, 2011).
+Sirex noctilio favours Pinus spp. and most species are believed to be susceptible to the wasp (e.g. Morgan and Stewart 1966, Spradbery and Kirk 1978).
+In its current North American range, S. noctilio has successfully attacked and completed development in Scot’s pine, Pinus sylvestris L., red pine,P. resinosa Aiton, and Scot’s pine, P. banksiana (Lamb.)
+(Pinaceae) (Ryan et al., 2011a) and evidence suggests it attacks white pine, P. strobus L. as well (K. Ryan, 2012, unpublished results).
+Sirex noctilio tends to show a higher oviposition density, produces more mucus, and manufactures a more potent phytotoxin than other woodwasp species, which allows it to kill trees (Spradbery, 1973, 1977).

-In addition to assisting with overcoming tree defenses, the mucus and fungus are necessary for the development of the woodwasp offspring.
-The mucus facilitates A. areolatum growth in the host tree (Boros 1968, Titze and Turnbull 1970), and the fungus is essential for egg hatching and for larval development and nutrition (reviewed in Ryan and Hurley 2012).
-Therefore when tree and climate conditions are favourable for fungal growth offspring are larger, and when environmental conditions are poor egg eclosion can be delayed or larvae may be small (Madden 1981).
+In addition to assisting with overcoming tree defenses, the mucus and fungus are necessary for the development of S. noctilio offspring.
+The mucus facilitates A. areolatum growth in the host tree (Boros, 1968; Titze and Turnbull, 1970), and the fungus is essential for egg hatching and for larval development and nutrition (reviewed in Ryan and Hurley, 2012).
+Therefore when tree and climate conditions are favourable for fungal growth offspring are larger, and when environmental conditions are poor egg eclosion can be delayed or larvae may be small (Madden, 1981).